The three C’s you should consider as you build your new marketing strategy

 Building a new marketing strategy can seem daunting, with so many opportunities and directions to take it can seem difficult to know where to begin.
 Should you focus on traditional or digital channels?
 Should you favour content over style?
 Does your brand present the image it should?
 All of these questions often lie at the heart of decisions to be made when building a new marketing strategy.
-While every strategy is different, this week we’ve picked our three top tips that we believe every organisation should consider as the heart of their marketing campaign; creativity, colour and content.
+While every strategy is different, this week we’ve picked our 3 Cs of marketing that we believe every organisation should consider as the heart of their campaign; creativity, colour and content.

-Through creativity, colour and content, it is possible to give your marketing strategy a direction and personality which can attract the relevant attention and build a strong relationship with customers.
-In the face of competition and noise, using these three simple tools as a basis for further strategy development and the creation of an original, lively campaign is a great way to start out your new marketing strategy.
+Through creativity, colour and content, it is possible to give your marketing strategy a direction and personality.
+This can attract the relevant attention and build a strong relationship with customers.
+In the face of competition and noise, use these three simple tools as a basis for further strategy development.
+The creation of an original, lively campaign will follow and is a great start to your new marketing strategy.

-Need some help with creativity, colour or content?
+Need some help with the 3 Cs of marketing?
 Click here to see how OTB can help with all your creative marketing needs.